cancerberoSgx/cli-driver/README.md

-like webdriver but for the command line
+like web-driver but for the command line

 ```js
 import Driver from 'cli-driver'